Skyshader77/Lacryma-Hydra/chapter27.typ

 "Your August Majesty, we should interrogate this fiend.
 Answer me!
 Who sent you?" said the Excubitore.

 "It is no use to speak to such men.
 The evidence is bare for all to see.
-Cardinal Alexander sent these men.
+Cardinal Sixtus sent these men.
 Kill them.
 Kill them all," hissed Livia.

 She was escorted back to her chambers in the Palace Complex.
 Livia laid on her bed, her arm covering her forehead.
 She took a whiff of her own flagrance, a habit she has developed since her rebirth.
 The reckoning of Domitian's death would ripple through Thanatopolis.

 In the morning, she would have to don her mourning gown for the second time this year.
 This time, she would be the conductor of death.
 Courtiers and spies had already propagated the rumors.
 The Faith would lay the blame on the Magi, doubling their efforts in locating Nix and Claradore.
 The people's eyes would be on him.
-The center of the amphitheater would belong to Alexander from now here.
+The center of the amphitheater would belong to Sixtus from now here.
 Behind the curtains, she would be free to sow the seeds of his destruction.

 Majorian sat on the frame of the window, melancholy filling their eyes.
 Livia's arms extended to them.
 Their fingertips touched hers.